Daniel Tudor (journalist): Personal life

 On 13 October 2022 MBC presenter Lim Hyun-ju announced she and Tudor would be getting married.
 The couple held a wedding ceremony on 24 February 2023, after registering their marriage on 14 February 2023.

 On 27 April 2023, Lim announced she was pregnant.
 Lim gave birth to a daughter on 2 October 2023.
 On September 3, 2024, Lim announced her second pregnancy.
 Lim gave birth to a second daughter on February 12, 2025.

 Books

 Korea: The Impossible Country

 Tudor's first and bestselling book, Korea: The Impossible Country, was first published in 2012 by Tuttle Publishing.
 It was one of the first books on South Korea meant for Western audiences, exploring Korea's cultural foundations: from family and marriage to workplace culture and clan-ism.
 It was re-released in paperback in 2018 and has been translated for foreign language readers.

 A Geek in Korea

-His second book, A Geek in Korea: Discovering Asia's New Kingdom of Cool (Tuttle, 2014), also invited Western audiences to learn about modern South Korea, though it is aimed at younger audiences than his debut book.
-It is an introduction to the exceedingly popular and recognizable culture—tackling topics such as K-pop, video games and skiing.
+His second book, A Geek in Korea: Discovering Asia's New Kingdom of Cool (Tuttle, 2014), is aimed at younger audiences than his debut book.
+It introduces modern Korean culture, tackling topics such as K-pop, video games and skiing.